mcdaley/mcdaley-blog/content/calculating-market-size/index.md

   />
 </div>

-Does your app/website really need to support 10,000 requests per second?
-Human tendency is to overestimate the number of users and the number of requests per minute that a new app/website must handle.
+Our scooter rideshare company has just received VC funding and we now have to build and launch our product as quickly as possible and within budget.
+Human tendency is to overestimate the number of users and the number of requests per minute that a new app/website must support.

 When the expected traffic is overestimated then we fall into the trap of making the backend architecture too complicated because we think we need to handle >100 times more requests then the application will actually receive.

-Increasing the complexity of the server architecture dramatically increases the amount of development and testing needed to launch a site without providing any benefit to the user.
-Taking the time in the beginning of the project to understand expected requests per minute and the usage of the application can save months in development time.
-In this post we’ll look at a simple back of the envelope method to calculate the market size for a new product.
+Increasing the complexity of the server architecture dramatically increases the amount of development and testing needed to launch a site without providing any benefit to users.

+Taking the time in the beginning of the project to understand the expected requests per minute and the usage of the application can save months in development time.
+In this post we’ll look at a simple back of the envelope method to calculate the market size for a new product and we will determine if our app/website really needs to support 10,000 requests per second.

 ## Calculate Market Size for a New Product
-We’ll work through an example market sizing exercise for our new electric scooter rideshare company launched in the US that already has a $1B valuation, so that we can estimate the average number of requests per minute that our app will need to handle.
+We’ll work through an example market sizing exercise for our new electric scooter rideshare company launched in the US that already has a $1B valuation, so that we can estimate the average number of requests per minute that our app will need to handle over the first 2 to 4 years after our product launch.

 We’ll calculate the market size and the number of requests per minute by:
 * Calculating the total potential market for the product